inspr/core-legacy/doc/helm_installation.md

 # Helm Chart Installation

+This page will walk you through the installation of Inspr using Helm, as well as showing the available configurations.
+Make sure you have `helm` and` kubectl` installed.

 ## Adding the Inspr Helm Repository

 If you’re installing the Inspr chart via helm, first you need to add the Inspr repository with the command: